Lutzenberg, Switzerland

 Lutzenberg is a municipality in the canton of Appenzell Ausserrhoden in Switzerland.
 Its hamlet of Tobel is listed as a heritage site of national significance.

 History

 Lutzenberg is first mentioned in 1634 as Lutzenberg.
 Lutzenberg, Heiden and Wolfhalden originally were parts of a single municipality named the Kurzenberg.
-In 1658 the Kurzenberg was split into the three separate municipalities in defiance of the canton government; their borders were officially established in 1666-7.
+In 1658 the Kurzenberg was split into the three separate municipalities in defiance of the canton government; their borders were officially established in 1666–7.

 Geography

 Lutzenberg has an area, As of 2006, of 2.3 km2.
 Of this area, 55.5% is used for agricultural purposes, while 25.1% is forested.
 The rest of the land, (19.4%) is settled.

 The municipality is located in the former District of Vorderland.
 It is the smallest municipality in the Canton, is the only municipality without a church and it consists of two physically separated sections.
-It consists of the two separated hamlets of Haufen-Brenden and Wienacht-Tobel, as well as scattered farm houses.
+It consists of the two separated hamlets of Haufen-Brenden and Wienacht-Tobel, which has a railway station, as well as scattered farm houses.